 Based on the report on future skills, 60% of workers in Germany will have to acquire advanced technological skills.
 According to businesses, this demand can be covered in different ways: First, through targeted recruitment of graduates from the relevant disciplines.
-Second, the existing workforce can be helped to build these skills through appropriate further training, for example providing machine engineers with further training in smart hardware and robotics.
-Third, technological skills can also be passed on more as part of dual training, for example in web development or UX design.
+Second, the existing workforce can be helped to build these skills through appropriate further training, for example providing machine engineers with further training, for example in web development or UX design.
 Fourth, German companies are increasingly active in the global labour market and can recruit tech specialists worldwide.
 Some businesses also indicate that they may base their technology activities in countries in which technology specialists are available in sufficient numbers.